prestoncraw/Chattanooga-Unite/docs/README.md

 # Chattanooga Unite Senior Capstone Project Documentation

-This directory is intended to serve as the primary record for all project documents/information being passed to the next group inheriting this project.
+This directory is intended to serve as a primary record for all project documents/information being passed to the next group inheriting this project.

 ## Project background
-link to project document

-This project was originally inherited from a previous group, but as they ran into many issues and we weren't particularly satisfied with how the project was left to us, we decided to start this project from stract.
-The documents from the first group are available under [Fall 2022 Documents](/docs/Fall%202022%20Documents/), but you will notice that we do not rely on any of their work for the project.
+This project was originally inherited from a previous group, but as they ran into many issues and we weren't particularly satisfied with how the project was left to us, we decided to start this project from scratch.

 ## Project Architecture Overview

 ### Website Overview
 The website consists of two parts: the public "front-end" part, and the admin dashboard.

-#### Front end
+### Front end
-~~talk about individual components, accessibility, etc~~
+Most pages on the public side of this site are fairly simple, static pages, however there is one page in particular that is worth noting.
+The **Find Help page** (```/find-help```) allows users to input a few parameters and locate service providers

-#### Admin dashboard
+### Admin dashboard

 ### Database
-Please see [database](/docs/database/README.md) for an in-depth explanation of the database.
+Please see [database documentation](/docs/database/README.md) for an in-depth explanation of the database.

 ### Auth0
 Rather than worrying about developing, securing, and hosting our own login system, we decided that it would be best to use a reliable third-party solution.
 We decided that [Auth0](https://auth0.com) fit the projects needs and budget (free).
 Please see [Auth0.md](/docs/Auth0.md) for the entire setup instructions for this service.